teamgeek-io/nextjs-blog-starter/README.md

 - The project will have to be responsive and work well on mobile.
 - We will be assessing your final solution by building the project using `yarn build` and `yarn start` so make sure your project can be built without any errors.

+## Bonus deliverable

+- Incorporate SSR on the index page in order to show the user a randomised, server generated message.

 ## Dependencies and tools

 - You may install any depandencies or tools that may be required.